econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

                 self.__draw_victory()
 ```

-This sets the cell value equal to what the user types only when they type an integer 1-9.
-It also sets the user input to self.game.answer[self.row][self.col] and redraws the puzzle with the selected curser.
-Now the Sudoku grid shows the new user input.
-Finally it checks to see if the user has now solved the puzzle.
+We set the cell value equal to what the user inputs only when they type an integer 1-9.
+We then check to see if the user has solved the puzzle.
+If so, we call `draw_victory()`.

 ```python
     def __clear_answers(self):